- Policy statement

 This policy applies to all person identifiable information processed and stored on computer or relevant filing systems (manual records) and the NHSCFA staff who use the information in connection with their work.

-It also provides an overview of the responsibilities of the named Caldicott Guardian(s) as well as providing all employees and partner organisations with an understanding of their responsibilities in ensuring the Caldicott Guardian’s views and sign-off are appropriately sought as and when required.
+It also provides an overview of the responsibilities of the appointed Caldicott Guardian(s) as well as providing all employees and partner organisations with an understanding of their responsibilities in ensuring the Caldicott Guardian’s views and sign-off are appropriately sought or deferred to the Information & Governance Risk Management Lead as and when required.

 In addition to the Caldicott standard (including the Caldicott2 recommendations) and the Caldicott Guardian Manual 2017, there are other legislative and common law provisions relevant to the use and protection of person identifiable information that must be considered.
 These include but are not limited to: